MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD01_DEMO.md

 #### Run the Web Application
 1. In Visual Studio, on the **Debug** menu, click **Start Debugging**.
 2. In the **Debugging Not Enabled** dialog box, click **Modify the Web.config file to enable debugging**, and then click **OK**.
-3. Verify that Internet Explorer starts running and displays ContactUs.html.
+3. Verify that Microsoft Edge starts running and displays ContactUs.html.
 The text for the page should appear in blue.
-4. In Internet Explorer, if the message **Intranet settings are turned off by default** appears, click **Don’t show this message** again.
+4. In Microsoft Edge, if the message **Intranet settings are turned off by default** appears, click **Don’t show this message** again.

 >**Note** You can enter some sample data, but do not click **Send** because the URL that is the target of the form is not available.

-5. Leave Internet Explorer running and return to Visual Studio 2017.
+5. Leave Microsoft Edge running and return to Visual Studio 2017.

 #### Modify the Live Application
 1. In the **ContactUs.html** file, make the following modifications: